4 Ways To Measure Sales Targets In Salesforce

 Pros of the GSP Target Tracker

-• It’s easy for sales reps to use.
+• It's easy for sales reps and managers to use.
 Opportunities automatically link to relevant targets.

-• There’s highly visual information on performance against target.
+• There's highly visual information on sales performance and pipeline coverage against the target.

 • Powerful reports and dashboard charts provide information on sales goal performance at company, team and individual rep levels.

-• Very easy to set up.
-Install direct from the AppExchange.
+• It's easy to install and set up.

 • Company-specific customizations are also available.